denichodev/denicho-site/content/about.md

   <figcaption>♥ of my life.</figcaption>
 </figure>

 Professionally, I've been working as a Frontend Engineer for over 7 years now.
-What started as a dream to become a game dev kinda made me realise that I love to see what I'm building!
+What started as a dream to become a game dev kinda made me realise that I love to see what I've built!
 Take a look at what I'm [building](https://github.com/denichodev).

 I play a lot of games as well. 'more stuff here...'